Robin

 addition to innumerable dances and concerts with the bands Hillbillies

-Mendelsohn, both as a duo and as members of ensembles that feature the
+"Josie" Mendelsohn, both as a duo and as members of ensembles that

 music of Québec.
 Also a teacher and instigator at Lark

-In The Morning each summer, he offers a one-man show as both a
+In The Morning each summer, he offers one-man shows as both a

 piper and a storyteller, and coordinates the music tutorial program at

 2004 seasons.
-He makes his home in the Apllegate Valley, in Oregon.
+He makes his home in the Applegate Valley, in

 Paul